hbar1st/TOP-inventory-app/README.md

 - A way to uploade data from a csv file

 TODO:
+[ ] add the price to the queries you run when someone searches so I can display all the price points for that perfume [ ] add the inventory counts to the queries you run when someone searches so I can display it for each perfume that is searched up
 [ ] create a font package and include it into the repo (then replace appropriate code)